History of Baltimore City

 The Maryland Seal and the Baltimore Arms

-in the library of the City Hall you will find to electric types, one of which is called “the seal of the state of Maryland” the other “the coat of arms of the Lord Baltimore” and the maker of these electric types is mistaken in respect to both of them, for the one is not “the seal of Maryland” nor is the other “Lord Baltimore coat of arms” the first is a copy of one side of the “eventual seal of Maryland” not the seal of the state.
+in the library of the City Hall you will find to electric types, one of which is called “the seal of the state of Maryland” the other “the coat of arms of Lord Baltimore” and the maker of these electric types is mistaken in respect to both of them, for the one is not “the seal of Maryland” nor is the other “Lord Baltimore coat of arms” the first is a copy of one side of the “eventual seal of Maryland” not the seal of the state.
 And the other is a copy of the counter side of the same seal, with but little on it relating to Lord Baltimore’s coat of arms.
 These mistake mistaken named electric types are placed at the right and left of another which represents that the grand old seal of the city of Baltimore, made in 1797, and they should be taken away, for they stand out in the picture as falsehood in support of the truth.
 History is too frequently falsified in marble and in bronze, monuments pierce the heavens transmitting falsehoods to posterity, and error is stereotyped in all the laboratories of the world.
 The sequential Centennial of Baltimore was one of the grandest spectacles known in the history of North America, and it is to be regretted that so much please armory of error was brought before the eyes of the people on that occasion.
-He who has seen the greater and lesser seals that arms of the Lord Baltimore is not at a loss to know what is their Lordship’s coat of arms four on both these seals it is accurately praise and.
+He who has seen the greater and lesser seals that arms of Lord Baltimore is not at a loss to know what is their Lordship’s coat of arms four on both these seals it is accurately praised and.
 There you will see the Pali of six, or and Sable, the blend, countercharge, and the two leopards guardian which are all the Harry art symbols of the coat of arms of the Lord Baltimore the greater seal at arms is square; the lesser elliptic, and an impression in wax from the greater is to be seen at Annapolis, when the treaty made in 1760 and settlement of the boundary disputes between the pens and the Baltimore’s.
 There, and their only can we hope to find a true impression from the blazingly of the coat of arms of the Baltimore’s.
-A certain motto “industry the means – plenty the result” printed on the arch at Baltimore and Howard Street is called the Lord Baltimore’s motto, but in fact it is not at all probable that the Lordship ever heard of such a motto.
-It was not a provincial wall motto, but one of the state, originated in the Gov.’s Council after the war of the Revolution.
-It is to be hoped, therefore, that this motto will not be sent down to posterity to the credit of the Lord Baltimore
+A certain motto “industry the means – plenty the result” printed on the arch at Baltimore and Howard Street is called the Lord Baltimore’s motto, but in fact, it is not at all probable that the Lordship ever heard of such a motto.
+It was not a provincial wall motto, but one of the states, originated in the Gov.’s Council after the war of the Revolution.
+It is to be hoped, therefore, that this motto will not be sent down to posterity to the credit of Lord Baltimore

 Copyright © 2002 Baltimore City Police History - Ret Det Kenny Driscoll